Iran says it has added 2 mini submarines to its naval fleet

-TEHRAN, Iran (AP) — Iran’s state TV says the country’s navy has acquired two new mini submarines designed for operations in shallow waters such as the Persian Gulf.
+TEHRAN, Iran (AP) — Iran’s navy has acquired two new mini submarines designed for operations in shallow waters such as the Persian Gulf, the Iranian state TV reported on Thursday.

-Thursday’s report says the one of the submarines — also known as midget submarines — was built in 18 months.
-The other, previously built, took 10 months to overhaul.
+The report said one of the mini submarines — also known as midget submarines — was dubbed Ghadir-955 and was built in 18 months.
+The other, a previously built Ghadir-942, took 10 months to overhaul.

-The report says the two Ghadir-class submarines have sonar-evading technology and can launch missiles from under water, as well as fire torpedoes and drop marine mines.
+The subs have sonar-evading technology and can launch missiles from under water, as well as fire torpedoes and drop marine mines, the TV said.
 Iran began manufacturing Ghadir subs in 2005.
 The first was unveiled in 2007 and by 2012, five such submarines were incorporated into Iran’s navy.

 Midget submarines weigh less than 150 metric tons and are used for short missions, with no living accommodations for a crew of up to nine.